 Kinsal Ergonomic Leather High-back Swivel Chair

-Spending any amount of time in VR means that you'll need somewhere comfortable to sit down.
-This is especially true when playing PlayStation VR, since several games are made to be played sitting down.
+Needing somewhere comfortable to sit down is especially true when playing PlayStation VR since several games are made to be played this way.
 Since you could be hanging out in the same place for several hours, a swivel chair can be a serious boon.
-It will help you to manage your cables, and allows you to keep your balance while you spin and interact with your game.
+It will help you to manage your cables and allows you to keep your balance while you spin and interact with your game.